 International Opportunities

-Global Ed Students in China
+Students in Egypt

 The Department of Asian & Middle Eastern Studies encourages students to take advantage of international opportunities while at Duke.
 Several of these Duke programs—some of which are jointly administered by the Department of Asian & Middle Eastern Studies—are offered through the Global Education Office for Undergraduates, as well as DukeEngage.